Instructions for Mini Sachet

 Click the livechat button in the bottom right or contact us today!

 - Use For:

 - Thrips, White Fly, Broad and Russet Mites, Two-Spotted Spider Mites,

 For delivery mid- week, order must be placed by 12 pm on Thursday.
-For delivery on Friday, order must be placed by 12 pm on Monday of the same week.

 Please allow 1 business day to receive a pdf order confirmation with your expected shipping date.